Isabella Bank

-where they raise livestock including cattle and sheep.

-There is currently no store or shop operating in the village, but supplies are readily available at shops in nearby Bermudian Landing and Scotland Halfmoon.
+There is currently no store or shop in the village, but supplies are readily available at shops in nearby villages Bermudian Landing (approximately two miles away) and Scotland Halfmoon.

 Public transportation includes a number of local bus lines serving surrounding villages and connecting with Belize City.
+It can be reached by traveling the Philip Goldson Highway out of Belize City to the junction of the road that branches into Burrell Boom (a large village).
+There is a paved road from Burrell Boom to Isabella Bank.

 Demographics

 At the time of the 2010 census, Isabella Bank had a population of 143.
 Of these, 40.6% were Creole, 23.1% Mestizo, 19.6% Mixed, 9.1% Caucasian, 4.2% East Indian, 2.1% Mopan Maya, 0.7% African and 0.7% Ketchi Maya.